 How to Make Chicken Stock

 This is a stove-top recipe for making chicken stock (broth) using freshly bought chicken bone/carcass.
 If you plan to roast a chicken, check out this leftover roast chicken stock recipe for an even more intense and richer chicken stock.
-Before I began with the recipe, let me start by saying that I have nothing against ready-made, instant chicken stock sold commercially (may it be soup cubes, tetra pak etc).
+I have nothing against ready-made, instant chicken stock sold commercially (may it be soup cubes, tetra pak etc).
 In fact, I use them very often in my cooking for their convenience.
 But every now and then, when time permits or when I have a sufficient stash of chicken feet and wing tips stored in the freezer, I will indulge in some slow-cooking by making my own chicken stock.
 The taste of home-made chicken broth, to me, is luxurious, wholesome and unbeatable in taste, making my efforts worthwhile.

 Step-by-Step Recipe: Home-made Chicken Stock